zen-mod/ZEN/docs/coding_guidelines.md

 ### 3.1 Headers

 Every function should have a header with the following format at the start of their function file.
+This is not necessary for inline functions or functions not contained in their own file.

 ```cpp
 /*